Ants

 These ants are the most common to be found in your home.
 They are often the small black ants we see trailing along the baseboards or on the kitchen counter!
 Control of these ants can be difficult due to their large nests inside, as opposed to making nests outside like other species.

 The preferred food source for these ants is a protein base.
 Often they can be found eating aphids, on plants, and occasionally will feed on termites if they are present.
 Any food in our home containing protein and sugar will attract them.
 Pet food is another common food source.
-The odorous house ant can be identified by the odor they release when crushed.
-Some people report the smell as being similar to coconut or citronella.

 Inside homes these ants will nest inside of the wall voids.
 They will gain access to other parts of the home by following electrical and plumbing that runs through the walls.
 This complicates treatments of ants inside.
 Multiple treatments may be required to fully eliminate the colony and eggs that will hatch following initial treatment.